Wells Harbour: Wells Harbour Commissioners

 Wells Harbour is legally administered by a panel of commissioners named the Wells Harbour Commissioners.
 The commissioners operate the harbour under the trading name Port of Wells, and they employ a Harbourmaster, three Deputy Harbourmasters, and a number of other staff including administrators, ships' crew, and both land-based and sea-based patrols.
-The commissioners came into being in 1663 under an Act of Parliament described as "an Act for repairing and better preserving the quay, creeks, channel and landing place of the Port of Wells in the County of Norfolk", and recently celebrated 350 years of operation.
+The commissioners came into being in 1663 under the Wells Harbour and Quay Act 1663 (15 Cha.
+2. c.
+5 Pr.), described as "an Act for repairing and better preserving the quay, creeks, channel and landing place of the Port of Wells in the County of Norfolk", and recently celebrated 350 years of operation.
 Under the title "Port of Wells" the commissioners currently operate six vessels and several land vehicles.
 The commissioners also operate a "Beach Patrol" of five uniformed officers who patrol the harbour, creek, and beach, offering advice, and preventing by-laws infringements.